 I don’t see an AKC Blue Ribbon winner anywhere in that litter.

-A lot of folks don’t like Pocono but most of them will recall a Monday afternoon there in 2000 when Jeremy Mayfield rattled the Intimidator’s cage out of the final corner to take the win, even though Earnhardt has now been eleven years in his grave.
-While I don’t like road course races (and they are usually amongst the lowest rated TV races all season), I will admit both last years races with right turns featured some incredible action.
+A lot of folks don’t like Pocono but most of them will recall a Monday afternoon there in 2000 when Jeremy Mayfield rattled the Intimidator’s cage out of the final corner to take the win, even though Earnhardt has now been 11 years in his grave.
+While I don’t like road-course races (and they are usually amongst the lowest-rated TV races all season), I will admit both of last year’s races with right turns featured some incredible action.

 There are also some stories I’m anxious to see play out this summer.
 Bruton Smith is spending a ton of money trying to bring back the old “bullring” at Bristol.
 (Frankly I’m afraid he’s wasting his money.
 I think the problem at Bristol is how the drivers points race these days not the track surface.)
 Both Pocono and Michigan have been repaved which ought to shuffle the deck some the first time out.
 In addition the two Pocono events have been shortened from 500 miles to 400.